Best Birdwatching Spots in Sarasota County

 Arlington Park

-You may catch a glimpse of the iridescent purple and blue-green hues of the Purple Gallinule, small waders, and seasonal migratory ducks at this small park that features hardwood hammocks and reclaimed swamp, nestled in an urban downtown Sarasota setting.
+You may catch a glimpse of the iridescent purple and blue-green hues of the Purple Gallinule, small waders and seasonal migratory ducks at the quaint neighborhood park of Arlington, featuring hardwood hammocks and reclaimed swamp, nestled in the suburban outskirts of downtown Sarasota.

 Blind Pass Beach Park

-You're unlikely to encounter many other humans on this serene, one-mile gulfside stretch of south Sarasota County.
-Spotted Sandpiper, Willet, Dunlin and Black-bellied Plover are some of the common shore birds birders are likely to encounter combing the beach.
-Launch a kayak or canoe to explore the mangrove swamps and lagoon off nearby Lemon Bay Aquatic preserve.
+You're unlikely to encounter many other humans on the serene, one-mile Gulfside stretch of Blind Pass Beach Park on Manasota Key.
+Spotted Sandpiper, Willet, Dunlin and Black-bellied Plover are some of the common shore birds birders are likely to encounter while combing the beach.
+Launch a kayak or canoe to explore the mangrove swamps and lagoon off nearby Lemon Bay Aquatic Preserve.

-Pack water and sunscreen!
-One of the largest sites on this list, Carlton Reserve in Venice, is likely worth multiple visits to visit its varied ecologies.
-Bordering Myakka State Park, Carlton Reserve encompasses 24,500 acres of hardwood hammock, pine flatwood, prairie and oak scrub.
-Florida Fish and Wildlife Conservation Commission recommends phoning the reserve ahead of time at (941) 861-5000 for trail conditions and to request a backcountry map.
+One of the largest sites on this list, Carlton Reserve in Venice, is likely worth multiple visits to explore its 80+ miles of hiking trails and varied ecologies.
+The Carlton Reserve encompasses 24,500 acres of hardwood hammock, pine flatwood, prairie and oak scrub.
+The Florida Fish and Wildlife Conservation Commission recommends phoning the reserve ahead of time for trail conditions and to request a backcountry map.

 Caspersen Beach Park

 Two miles of Gulf beach shoreline and coastal hammock provide chances to spot an array of shorebirds, but keep your ears open, too, for the trill of migratory warblers paying a seasonal visit.
-The park is also home to two families of the rare Florida Scrub Jay.
+Caspersen Beach in Venice is also home to two families of the rare Florida Scrub Jay.

 The Celery Fields

-With over 215 species logged by birders from the Sarasota Audubon Society to date, Celery Fields is known among many as the place to go birdwatching in Sarasota County.
+Birders associated with the Sarasota Audubon Society have logged over 320 species for Sarasota County, with more than 250 species recorded at the famous Celery Fields hotspot alone, making it a top birding destination in Florida.
 The 360+ acre site serves as the region's primary stormwater collection and flood mitigation zone — a space consisting of open marshlands, deep ponds, shallow pools and canals, with over 20,000 aquatic plants and trees in its ecology.
-Two Celery Fields boardwalks, at Palmer Boulevard and Raymond Road, provide excellent wildlife viewing opportunities.
+Two Celery Fields boardwalks at Palmer Boulevard and Raymond Road offer excellent wildlife viewing opportunities.
 The Audubon Society recommends winter visits to spy migrating sparrows, Marsh and Sedge Wrens, and several species of rails, including Sora and Virginia.

 Crowley Museum and Nature Center

-Explore pine flatwoods, hardwood hammocks, freshwater marsh and swamp and riverine areas interspersed over two miles of trails at Crowley Museum and Nature Center.
-Crowley includes a 2,000 foot elevated boardwalk and observation tower.
-This is a great spot to view birds of prey, including Bald Eagles, Barred Owl, Red-Shouldered Hawk, and Crested Caracara.
-Smaller, eye-catching species like the White-Eyed Vireo and the Northern Parula, as well as the boisterous Black-Bellied Whistling Duck frequent this biodiverse park.
+Explore pine flatwoods, hardwood hammocks, freshwater marsh, swamp and riverine areas interspersed over two miles of trails at Crowley Museum and Nature Center.
+Crowley also includes a 2,000-ft elevated boardwalk and observation tower — a great spot to view birds of prey, including Bald Eagles, Barred Owl, Red-Shouldered Hawk and Crested Caracara.
+Smaller, eye-catching species like the White-Eyed Vireo and the Northern Parula, as well as the boisterous Black-Bellied Whistling Duck, frequent this biodiverse park.

 Indian Mound Park

-This tiny Englewood park sits on just seven acres overlooking Lemon Bay, but what it lacks in size it makes up for in exciting birdwatching.
-Catch a glimpse of an American Oystercatcher using its formidable beak to hammer open oyster shells, or Osprey and Bald Eagles dive-bombing the bay for a fresh fish meal.
-Ruddy Turnstones, Western Sandpipers, and numerous shorebirds also frequent Indian Mound Park.
+This tiny Englewood park is a direct result of Indian habitation — a spot the Indians were attracted to for its availability of resources on land and in the bay.
+Spanning 7 acres overlooking Lemon Bay, catch a glimpse of an American Oystercatcher using its formidable beak to hammer open oyster shells, or Osprey and Bald Eagles dive-bombing the bay for a fresh fish meal.
+Ruddy Turnstones, Western Sandpipers and numerous shorebirds also frequent Indian Mound Park.

 Jelks Preserve

 The Myakka River borders this 600-acre site in Venice.
-Pine flatwoods, moss-draped mesic hammock, and epiphytic hardwoods provide shady environments to view various species of warblers, woodpeckers, and the occasional Barred Owl.
-The preserve's wet prairie and freshwater swamp habitats are home to a number of spindly-legged wader species, Osprey, and the occasional Wood Stork.
-In the less shaded scrubs, visitors might spot Eastern Towhee and Eastern Bluebirds pecking around for insect snacks.
+Pine flatwoods, moss-draped mesic hammock and epiphytic hardwoods provide shady environments to view various species of warblers, woodpeckers and the occasional Barred Owl.
+Jelks Preserve's wet prairie and freshwater swamp habitats are home to a number of spindly-legged wader species, Osprey and the occasional Wood Stork.
+In the less-shaded scrub, visitors might spot Eastern Towhees and Eastern Bluebirds pecking around for insect snacks.

 Find coastal trails speckled with scenic beach overlooks and more than two miles of pine flatwood trails tracing through the Lemon Bay Park.
-This site hosts birds of prey, woodpeckers, nesting Wood Duck families, scores of migrating warblers, and the occasional Magnificent Frigate, aka "Man 'O' War" -- a large species whose males inflate a striking red balloon on their throat to attract females during mating season.
-Call the Environmental Center at 941- 861-5000 to learn about guided bird walks and other educational nature programs at the Environmental Center.
+This site hosts birds of prey, woodpeckers, nesting Wood Duck families, scores of migrating warblers and the occasional Magnificent Frigate (aka "Man 'O' War") — a large species whose males inflate a striking red balloon on their throat to attract females during mating season.
+Call the Environmental Center to learn about guided bird walks and other educational nature programs.

 Myakka River State Park

-Myakka River State Park ranges more than 58 square miles of wetlands, prairies, pinelands and hammocks housing migratory species, ducks, raptors, songbirds, wading birds, and more.
-During the peak birdwatching months of November through April, there is a bird naturalist available at the park's Bird Walk from 9:00 a.m. until 1:00 in the afternoon most days of the week.
-Guests can call the ranger station ahead of time at 941- 361-6511 to find out if the bird naturalist will be on duty during their visit
+Myakka River State Park spans more than 58 square miles of wetlands, prairies, pinelands and hammocks housing migratory species, ducks, raptors, songbirds, wading birds and more.
+During the peak birdwatching months of November through April, a bird naturalist is available at the park's famous Birdwalk from 9am–1pm, most days of the week.
+Guests can call the ranger station ahead of time to find out if the bird naturalist will be on duty during their visit.
+Alternatively, you can climb the state park's 74-ft-tall observation tower, offering panoramic views above the treetops and a birds-eye-view (pun intended) that matches the vantage point of flying Bald Eagles, Ospreys, Kites and Hawks.

 Oscar Scherer State Park

 Birders hoping to catch a glimpse of the threatened Florida Scrub Jay should pack up their binoculars for a trip to Oscar Scherer State Park.
-There are very few spaces, scattered solely throughout central and southwest Florida, that can claim an "abundance" of Scrub Jays—and Oscar Scherer is among the rare habitats where this elusive homebirdy can be found, along with over 200 other species of birds.
-The Friends of Oscar Scherer offers a neat Checklist of Birds at Oscar Scherer State Park in collaboration with the Sarasota Audubon Society
+There are very few spaces, scattered solely throughout Central and Southwest Florida, that can claim an "abundance" of Scrub Jays — and Oscar Scherer is among the rare habitats where this elusive homebird can be found, along with over 200 other species of birds.
+The Friends of Oscar Scherer offers a neat Checklist of Birds at the state park, in collaboration with the Sarasota Audubon Society.

 Pinecraft Park

-The Florida Wildlife Conservation Commission describes Pinecraft Park as a mesic hammock environment that is more resembling of northern Florida than most locations on this list.
-This is thanks to the 15-acre park's high, dense canopy of elm, hickory and oak trees where petite hawks like the Sharp-Shinned Hawks and the Cooper's Hawk, make their home along, with warbler and thrush species.
-The areas of the park bordering Phillippi Creek are home to aquatic species, including types of heron, moorhen (marsh hen) and ibis.
+The Florida Wildlife Conservation Commission describes Pinecraft Park as a mesic hammock environment that is more reminiscent of North Florida than most locations on this list.
+This is thanks to the 15-acre park's high, dense canopy of elm, hickory and oak trees, where petite hawks like the Sharp-Shinned Hawk and Cooper's Hawk make their home, along with warbler and thrush species.
+The areas of the park bordering Phillippi Creek are home to aquatic species, including herons, moorhens (marsh hens) and ibises.

 Quick Point Nature Preserve

-Boardwalk overlooks and modest trail systems along Sarasota Bay offer birdwatching opportunities among a mix of beachy ecologies, including mangrove estuaries and tidal swamps where waders reign supreme.
-Look up to spot Osprey, Terns, and gulls riding the thermals in hunt of a seafood snack.
+Quick Point Nature Preserve's scenic boardwalk on the edge of Longboat Key overlooks modest trail systems along Sarasota's New Pass Inlet.
+This locally loved spot offers birdwatching opportunities among a mix of beachy ecologies, including mangrove estuaries and tidal swamps where waders reign supreme and anglers reel in fish under the bridge.
+Look up to spot Osprey, Terns and gulls riding the thermals in hunt of a seafood snack.

 Red Bug Slough Preserve